Constraint-based graph network simulator: Model Framework

-Among the rapidly growing family of learned simulators, the forward function $\explicitsim$ is typically implemented using a graph neural network (GNN) that allows simulators to scale well to the large graphs of 1000s of nodes and support generalization to systems with different shapes and sizes~\citep{sanchezgonzalez20a, pfaff2021learning, Battaglia2016InteractionNF}.
-We call the explicit~GNN-based~model~\textbf{\forwardbaselinename} (also referred to an GNS in the previous works).
+Across science, engineering, and graphics, a popular class of simulators \citep{todorov2012mujoco, Smoothed_Particle_Hydrodynamics, Impulse_Based_Simulation, Interactive_Dynamics} are defined \textit{explicitly}: the state update $\updatehat$ is predicted directly from $\context$ using an explicit forward function $\updatehat = \explicitsim(\context)$.
+Among the learned simulators, the forward function $\explicitsim$ is typically implemented using a graph neural network (GNN) that allows simulators to scale well to large graphs of 1000s of nodes and support generalization to systems with different shapes and sizes~\citep{sanchezgonzalez20a, pfaff2021learning, Battaglia2016InteractionNF}.
+We call the explicit~GNN-based~model~\textbf{\forwardbaselinename}.